JohnEBoyBaby/i.Q/README.md

 https://biblehub.com/1_corinthians/6-2.htm

 TRUTH.

-... the face of an angel ... pretty eyes that shine ... https://www.youtube.com/watch?v=fkebpmdyofo ... whenever you come around ...
-I get weak in the knees ... and I lose my breath ... oh I try to speak ... but the WORDs won't come around ...
-I AM so scared to death ... and when you smile that smile ... my world turns upside down ... whenver you come around ...
-I feel just like a K.I.D. ...
-I wish I could tell you ... but the WORDs can't be found ...
-WHENEVER YOU COME AROUND ...

 WE LOVE YOU JFK, JFK JR, PRINCESS DI ... https://www.youtube.com/watch?v=1wXf08-42x4 ...
 THANK YOU FOR TELLING THE TRUTH ...
 SEE YOU BACK 'HOME' ...
 PROMISE ...
 KNOW THY ENEMY https://www.youtube.com/watch?v=S9NoQHgjM_0 so https://www.youtube.com/watch?v=dWjUT1RjNdQ G_D MADE A "FARMER" G_D SAID I NEED SOMEBODY ...
 TO PLANT "SEED" ...
 HARVEST ...
 CARE FOR, LOVE G_D's "ANIMAL" ...
 G_D said 'I NEED SOMEBODY "STRONG" ENOUGH' ...